-Knowledge Management in the Development of Data-Intensive Software Systems addresses new challenges arising from knowledge management in the development of data-intensive software systems.
+Knowledge Management in the Development of Data-Intensive Systems addresses new challenges arising from knowledge management in the development of data-intensive software systems.
 These challenges concern requirements, architectural design, detailed design, implementation and maintenance.
 The book covers the current state and future directions of knowledge management in development of data-intensive software systems.
-The book features both academic and industrial contributions which discuss the role software engineering can play for addressing challenges that confront developing, maintaining and evolving systems, cloud and mobile services data-intensive software systems and the scalability requirements they imply.
+The book features both academic and industrial contributions which discuss the role software engineering can play for addressing challenges that confront developing, maintaining and evolving systems;data-intensive software systems of cloud and mobile services; and the scalability requirements they imply.
 The book features software engineering approaches that can efficiently deal with data-intensive systems as well as applications and use cases benefiting from data-intensive systems.

 Providing a comprehensive reference on the notion of data-intensive systems from a technical and non-technical perspective, the book focuses uniquely on software engineering and knowledge management in the design and maintenance of data-intensive systems.
 The book covers constructing, deploying, and maintaining high quality software products and software engineering in and for dynamic and flexible environments.
 This book provides a holistic guide for those who need to understand the impact of variability on all aspects of the software life cycle.
 It leverages practical experience and evidence to look ahead at the challenges faced by organizations in a fast-moving world with increasingly fast-changing customer requirements and expectations.